nhatlinh1989/sjwcoin/README.md

 #Cause Cancer..
 <img src="http://postox.com/images/2015/06/17/splash.png" />

+You are probably looking for https://github.com/sjwcoin/sjwcoin-core This version is outdated and will no longer sync the blockchain.

 #What is SJWCoin?

 SJWCoin is like Bitcoin, and based on FooCoin, which was a clone of TacoCoin.
 It is a scrypt based cryptocurrency.